GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-autodq/README.md

 ## Data Source

 The input variable 'data' is required to create a DataScan.
 This value is immutable.
-Once it is set, you cannot change the DataScan to another sources.
+Once it is set, you cannot change the DataScan to another source.

 The input variable 'data' should be an object containing a single key-value pair that can be one of:
 * `entity`: The Dataplex entity that represents the data source (e.g. BigQuery table) for DataScan, of the form: `projects/{project_number}/locations/{locationId}/lakes/{lakeId}/zones/{zoneId}/entities/{entityId}`.